sacry-/text-mining-haw-bachelor/README.md

   news-clusty --help
   news-clusty scrape
   news-clusty preprocess
-  news-clusty cluster strategy
 ```

 Note that this tool is not a generalized abstraction.
 It is great to scrape and preprocess your data, the clustering only happens if you provide scripts that are used from the shell (not done).
+I would love to provide a general clustering tool with several strategies.
+THis is on hold now.

 ### TODOS ###
 Too many to count.
 So don't bother starting.
 This is no release.
 Lots of things need to be done.
 More options implemented.
 Design choices rethought.